A Guide to the Cannes Lions Awards

 Is your work eligible?

-We’ve summarised the main rules from Entry Kit Part 2 to help you figure out if your work is eligible for entry into Cannes Lions 2024.
+We've summarised the main rules from Entry Kit: The Rules to help you figure out if your work is eligible for entry.
 Use this as a starting point, not a substitute.
-And once you’ve got an idea of where you want to enter always check the full terms and conditions to make sure you’ve understood the rules.
+And once you've got an idea of where you want to enter, always check the full terms and conditions to make sure you've understood the rules.

-1. The entry has been submitted exactly as published / aired / released and has not been modified for entry into the 2024 Cannes Lions Awards.
+1. The entry has been submitted exactly as published/aired/released and has not been modified for entry into the 2026 Cannes Lions Awards.

 3. You have permission to enter this work from the commissioning brand/brand-owning company.
 We may request proof of this permission directly from the brand.